 Who Must Comply

-All community members who reserve rooms at the Saugus Public Library must comply with this policy.
+All parties who use meeting and/or study rooms at the Saugus Public Library must comply with this policy.

 - Youth groups are welcome to use the meeting rooms.
 A responsible adult must make the reservation, and that adult must be present during the meeting.